Saturday, 3 June 2023

 Early next morning saw us on our way to the wharf to board a boat which would take us to Neptune’s Caves under the towering Capo Caccia cliffs.
 The cliffs were stunning.

-Once disembarked we joined a mass of people who were all crowding into the dark walls of the cavern.
-I’m not fearful of darkness and caves but crowds on slippery steps, cheek by jowl is not my idea of enjoying the beauty of nature beauty – I stayed in the entrance cave along with a couple of others.
+Once disembarked we joined a mass of people who were all crowding into the dark walls of Neptune's 'cavern'.
+I’m not fearful of darkness and caves but crowds on slippery steps, cheek by jowl is not my idea of enjoying the beauty of nature – I stayed in the entrance cave along with a few others.

 Every picture is worth a thousand words!